kidoman/embd/README.md

 **embd** is a hardware abstraction layer (HAL) for embedded systems.

-It allows you to start your hardware hack on easily available hobby boards (like the Raspberry Pi, BeagleBone Black, C.H.I.P., etc.) by giving you staight forward access to the board's capabilities as well as a plethora of **sensors** (like accelerometers, gyroscopes, thermometers, etc.) and **controllers** (PWM generators, digital-to-analog convertors) for which we have written drivers.
+It allows you to start your hardware hack on easily available hobby boards (like the Raspberry Pi, BeagleBone Black, C.H.I.P., etc.) by giving you straight-forward access to the board's capabilities as well as a plethora of **sensors** (like accelerometers, gyroscopes, thermometers, etc.) and **controllers** (PWM generators, digital-to-analog convertors) for which we have written drivers.
 And when things get serious, you dont